jmccance/generator-hubot-script-simple/README.md

 # generator-hubot-script-simple

 A simple Yeoman generator for Hubot scripts.
+Currently provides templates for CoffeeScript and JavaScript.

 ## Usage